Exercise

 Getting started

-Before taking part in any exercise program, either during or soon after your treatment, it is important to talk with your oncologist or general practitioner (GP) about any precautions you should take.
+Before exercising, it is important to talk with your doctors about any precautions you should take.

 Exercise professionals